IntelLabs/ConvAssist/README.md

 # ConvAssist
-# Predictive Sentence Completion and Response Generation for Assistive Context-Aware Toolkit

 ConvAssist is a library intended to enable and empower users with disabilities to communicate using the latest language modeling technologies, via Intel's Assistive Context Aware Toolkit, ACAT.
 ConvAssist can quickly suggest utterances/sentences that the user can use to have a social conversation or communicate with their caregiver in near real time.